Surrealism-All/SurrealismUI/README.md

 ![image-20231104201049848](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20231104201049848.png)

-### SURDrawer
+### SDrawer

 Sometimes, the Dialogue component does not meet our needs

-such as your form being too long, or if you need to temporarily display some documents, please use the SURDrawer
+such as your form being too long, or if you need to temporarily display some documents, please use the SDrawer

 #### properties